Reinier de Ridder vs Robert Whittaker

 Whittaker's path to victory involves utilizing his elite takedown defense (81%) to keep the fight standing, establishing distance control through superior footwork and jab, then accumulating damage with his superior striking volume.
 His championship experience and conditioning advantages become more pronounced in longer fights.

 De Ridder must press forward early with clinch work and takedown attempts, avoiding extended striking exchanges.
-His perfect UFC finish rate and submission expertise become decisive if he can get Whittaker to the ground.
+His 90% UFC finish rate and submission expertise become decisive if he can get Whittaker to the ground.
 Physical advantages and recent Chimaev blueprint provide a clear tactical roadmap for success.

 💰 Betting Analysis: Model vs Market